-While I was in Portland, I went to lunch with my baby brother and our friend Bill.
+This soup was inspired by my recent trip to Portland.
+While I was there, I went to lunch with my baby brother and our friend Bill.
 I’ve written about Bill over the years—in summary, Bill beat leukemia with the help of my stem cells.
 He’s the toughest guy I know.
-Now we’re friends who share the same immune system and we finally got to meet a few weeks ago.
-(More about that here and by the way, you can join the registry over here.)

 We shared lunch and an afternoon at Multnomah Falls.
 It was a damp, gray fall day in the Pacific Northwest and it was perfect.